 Taylor F. D. Vigoureux, Ph.D. student, is one of the lab managers of the STEALTH lab.
 Mrs. Vigoureux is responsible for data collection and analyses that occur in the STEALTH lab, overseeing undergraduate research assistants, and working in a collaborative fashion with the Director and collaborators.

-Please email at CBCSfirstname.lastname@example.org or call at (813) 974-6877 if you are interested in being part of the STEALTH lab.
+Please email the below application materials to CBCSemail@example.com if you are interested in being part of The STEALTH Lab.

 - A statement of interest (i.e., a one page document describing who you are, what your